-The first step is to meet with competent counsel that is familiar with bankruptcy.
+The first step is to meet with competent counsel that is familiar with bankruptcy law in Upland.
 Failure to properly complete your paperwork or exempt assets could lead to the denial of your discharge or the loss of property.
-Most bankruptcy counsel, including me, offer free initial consultations.
+Most bankruptcy counsel and debt lawyers in Upland, including me, offer free initial consultations.
 Be wary of any firms that have you meet with a paralegal or any attorneys that refuse to answer your basic questions about the process.

 In most cases, you will not.
 However, if you have over $100,000 in equity in your house and your car is owned free and clear, there may not be enough of an exemption to cover both pieces of property.